NickKelly1/maybe/README.md

 ### tap

-Call a synchronous side effect
+Call a synchronous side effect on each some.

 ```ts
 // signature